 More businesses are realizing the value of Big Data, and they need skilled professionals to meet demands.
 As a result, data analytics roles are emerging across multiple industries, many with stable wages and anticipated growth.

-The Arizona State University online Master of Science in Business Analytics program from the W. P. Carey School of Business can help prepare students for their desired analytics professions.
+The ASU Master of Science in business analytics online program from the W. P. Carey School of Business can help prepare students for their desired analytics professions.
 Check out the infographic below for more information on how Big Data is revolutionizing today’s businesses.